doctrine/doctrine-website/source/blog/2023-10-11-orm3-beta1-dbal4-rc1-future-plans.md

 fixing security bugs, and introducing layers and features that help with forward compatibility in the upgrade path to ORM 3.

-Current users of ORM 2 are strongly encouraged to stay on version 2, as we are still working on replacement APIs and forward compatibility, and do not intend to ship them all with ORM 3.0, but with later versions.
+Current users of ORM 2 should note that there is no urgency right now to update to ORM 3, as we are still working on replacement APIs and forward compatibility, and do not intend to ship them all with ORM 3.0, but with later versions.

 ### ORM 2 users can already prepare for 3 by addressing deprecations